Your SURF proposal timeline should:

 This level of detail will show the reviewers you have carefully structured your project.
 Account for your planned enrollment in summer coursework, participation in study abroad programs, and/or any other substantial commitments in your timeline.
 All weeks of summer research must be completed between May 6 and August 23, 2024.

-The standard SURF timeline involves working on your project 35 hours/week for 10 weeks or 40 hours/week for 9 weeks.
+The standard SURF timeline involves working on your project 40 hours/week for 9 weeks (or 35 hours/week for 10 weeks).
 However, the weeks need not be continuous, and you might elect to work fewer hours per week if that would be more appropriate to your particular situation.
-If you work fewer than 350 total hours on your project, your stipend request should be scaled down accordingly.
+If you commit to fewer than 350 total project hours, your stipend amount will be prorated.

 There are many different ways to present a timeline; three good examples follow below.
 Remember that your proposal, timeline, and budget should work in concert to demonstrate the feasibility of your project.

-Work weeks will be 5 days per week (Mon. – Fri.) at an average of 25 hours per week.
+Work weeks will be 5 days per week (Mon. – Fri.) at an average of 25 hours per week, totaling approximately 400 hours.